ufdada/wfto-mapeditor/README.md

 ﻿# wfto-mapeditor
-This map editor should make it fairly easy to create and share maps for "War for the Overworld" [![Build Status](https://travis-ci.org/ufdada/wfto-mapeditor.svg)](https://travis-ci.org/ufdada/wfto-mapeditor)
+This map editor should make it fairly easy to create and share maps for "War for the Overworld".
+At this very moment it's not possible to import them into wfto, this feature might come as soon as the map file structure for wfto is final.
+[![Build Status](https://travis-ci.org/ufdada/wfto-mapeditor.svg)](https://travis-ci.org/ufdada/wfto-mapeditor)

 Just go to http://ufdada.github.io/wfto-mapeditor/ to start mapping!